-The fact is that if you don’t get on well with your neighbours your Airbnb let will have problems from the start.
+The fact is that if you don’t get on well with your neighbors your Airbnb let will have problems from the start.
 Whether your lets are in an apartment building or a house, you must follow this vital rule:

-To keep your Airbnb neighbours happy, build strong relationships by getting to know your neighbours.
+To keep your Airbnb neighbors happy, build strong relationships by getting to know your neighbors.
 A smile and a hello is often enough to break the ice.
 Make sure you deal with any issues immediately, and if there’s a problem: apologize – in person.
 Be ultra considerate, and ensure your guests adhere to correct parking rules.
 And above all else make absolutely sure there are no parties.

 I know this from experience.
 Our Airbnb apartments are in a small residential estate and we’ve managed it well.
 We have had the occasional issue, which I’ll go on to write about how we’ve handled.
 But be assured, if you don’t handle them right, you will have a problem.